White dwarf: Radiation and cooling

 The visible radiation emitted by white dwarfs varies over a wide color range, from the whitish-blue color of an O-, B- or A-type main sequence star to the yellow-orange of a late K- or early M-type star.
-White dwarf effective surface temperatures extend from over 150000 K to barely under 4000 K. In accordance with the Stefan–Boltzmann law, luminosity increases with increasing surface temperature (proportional to T^{4}); this surface temperature range corresponds to a luminosity from over 100 times that of the Sun to under that of the Sun.
-Hot white dwarfs, with surface temperatures in excess of 30000 K, have been observed to be sources of soft (i.e., lower-energy) X-rays.
+White dwarf luminosity varies over 7 orders of magnitude, from over 100 times that of the Sun to under that of the Sun.
+Assuming the Stefan–Boltzmann law, relating luminosity to the fourth power of the effective surface temperature, white dwarf effective surface temperatures extend from over 150000 K to barely under 4000 K. Hot white dwarfs, with surface temperatures in excess of 30000 K, have been observed to be sources of soft (i.e., lower-energy) X-rays.
 This enables the composition and structure of their atmospheres to be studied by soft X-ray and extreme ultraviolet observations.

 White dwarfs also radiate neutrinos through the Urca process.
 This process has more effect on hotter and younger white dwarfs.
 Because neutrinos can pass easily through stellar plasma, they can drain energy directly from the dwarf's interior; this mechanism is the dominant contribution to cooling for approximately the first 20 million years of a white dwarf's existence.